-Perhaps the most dangerous aspect of Deepfakes is their capacity to erode our belief in what is real and what can be trusted.
-Instead of questioning a single image, video, audio, or text this new technology may push us towards questioning everything we see and hear, thereby accelerating an already growing trend towards “epistemic breakdown”: an inability or reduced motivation to distinguish fact from fiction.
+Perhaps the most dangerous aspect of Deepfakes is their capacity to erode our belief in what is real and what can be trusted in general.
+Instead of questioning a single image, video, audio, or text this new technology may push us towards questioning everything we see and hear, thereby accelerating an already growing trend towards epistemic breakdown: an inability or reduced motivation to distinguish fact from fiction.
 This “reality apathy” [ref] is already being exploited by some to dismiss inconvenient or incriminating content as a fabrication (the so-called ‘liars dividend’ [ref]).
-Given that the human mind is built for belief [ref], we need to start developing interventions that inoculate individuals against synthetic media attacks, and together with technology and legislation, create a “shared immune system” that safeguards our individual and collective belief in truth.
+Given that the human mind is built for belief [ref], we need to start developing interventions that inoculate individuals against synthetic media attacks, and together with technology and legislation, create a ‘shared immune system’ that safeguards our individual and collective belief in truth.
 Without such safeguards we may be moving towards a world where seeing is no longer believing, and where our individual and collective ability to agree on what’s true slowly disappears.

 Abstract: The abstract should be 100-125 words, and organized in this structure: An opening sentence that sets the question that you address and is comprehensible to the general reader, background content specific to this study, results, and a concluding sentence.
 It should be a single paragraph.